-The Execute Package Task in SSIS allows us to call other packages present in SQL Server, File System and Packages present in the same project as a part of its execution.
-In this article we are going to show you, How to Execute Packages present in the Same Project using SSIS Execute Package Task Project Reference.
+In this article, we are going to show you how to Execute Packages present in the Same Project using SSIS Execute Package Task Project Reference.

-In this example we are going to execute, Inner Join Package present in the same project using Execute Package Task.
-We already explained about this package in our previous article so, Please refer Performing Inner Join Using Merge Join Transformation article for understanding the package.
+In this example, we are going to execute, Inner Join Package present in the same project using the Execute Package Task.
+We already explained this package in Performing Inner Join Using Merge Join Transformation article.

 SSIS Execute Package Task Project Reference

-Drag and drop the Execute Package Task from toolbox to Control Flow Region.
+Drag and drop the Execute Package Task from the toolbox to the Control Flow Region.

 Double click on the Execute Package Task to configure the package.
-In the General Tab we can change the name and provide useful description.
-As of now, we changes the Name as Execute Package Task from Project Reference and left the description as it is.
+In the General tab, we can change the name and description.
+For this SSIS demo, we change the Name as Execute Package Task from Project Reference.

 Click on the package tab to configure the package location and connection string